jennifertrin/OnboardNFTAlgorand/README.md

 In the music industry, top songwriters attend week-long camps sponsored by top record labels to compose songs for top singers.
 Top NFT artists from the Algorand and other blockchain ecosystems are invited to attend virtual and/or in-real life camps to learn more about the Algorand blockchain and create promotional NFTs for a major Algorand airdrop.

 **Selection Process**
-NFT Cloud will invite top 5% of all artists on the marketplace to automatically attend the bootcamps.
-NFT Cloud can have their users vote on the selection criteria on the Algorand Governance Platform (i.e. number of followers, likes, searches, NFTs sold, etc.).
+NFT Space will invite top 5% of all artists on the marketplace to automatically attend the bootcamps.
+NFT Space can have their users vote on the selection criteria on the Algorand Governance Platform (i.e. number of followers, likes, searches, NFTs sold, etc.).
 This creates friendly competition from the existing Algorand artists to curate high-quality work and provides an additional engagement mechanism separate from buying NFTs for NFT collectors.

-NFT artists from other blockchains and Algorand marketplaces such as [AlgoxNFT](https://algoxnft.com/) and [Rand Gallery](https://www.randgallery.com/algo-collection/) can apply to the bootcamps using an application process hosted on the NFT Cloud website.
-Enabling artists from different ecosystems to attend will boost the credibility of NFT Cloud artists and assure the value of using the Algorand chain.
+NFT artists from other blockchains and Algorand marketplaces such as [AlgoxNFT](https://algoxnft.com/) and [Rand Gallery](https://www.randgallery.com/algo-collection/) can apply to the bootcamps using an application process hosted on the NFT Space website.
+Enabling artists from different ecosystems to attend will boost the credibility of NFT Space artists and assure the value of using the Algorand chain.

 **Bootcamp Example Structure**
-- Invite the top 250 or more NFTs artists in NFT Cloud Algorand to attend.
+- Invite the top 250 or more NFTs artists on NFT Space to attend.
 Open an application call for an additional 250 or more artists in other ecosystems.
 - Virtual bootcamps are hosted on Zoom and Discord.
 In-person bootcamps are hosted in conjunction with a major Algorand event such as Decipher.
 - Select session topics:
    - What is Algorand?